You’ll Want To Try These Surprising Halal Foods In Toronto This Summer

 BFF isn’t your typical burger n’ fries joint.
 Our food helps to remove barriers and unite people from different backgrounds over memorable and nostalgic flavors.
 With quality ingredients and creative combos, we aim to be your (tastebuds’) BFF.

 Stop by one of our locations for the best halal burgers in Ottawa or Toronto.
-Order takeout or delivery directly through our website, and tag us in pics of your enjoying your fave BFF foods @burgersnfriesforever.
+Order takeout or delivery directly through our website, and tag us in pics of your fave BFF foods @burgersnfriesforever.